Godmanchester: Culture and community

 There are several bridges across the Great Ouse to Huntingdon.
 The Old Bridge, Huntingdon, a historic, medieval bridge, was the only road until 1975.
-In that year the original bypass route which is now used as a local road was built.
-Pedestrian traffic across the river is principally served by three additional footbridges.
+In that year the original bypass route, now used as a local road, was built.
+Pedestrian traffic across the river is principally served by three footbridges.

-England's largest meadow Portholme may be accessed from Godmanchester or Huntingdon, but lies within the Parish of Brampton.
-It remains an important flood plain, but has served as an equestrian racecourse and centre for early aviation.
+England's largest meadow, Portholme, can be reached from Godmanchester or Huntingdon but lies in the parish of Brampton.
+It remains an important flood plain but has served as an equestrian racecourse and centre for early aviation.

-To the North and East of the town are West and Eastside Common (SSSI), and Godmanchester Nature Reserve.
-These commons are intersected by The Ouse Valley Way and Pathfinder Way long-distance footpaths, and the route of a disused railway which connected the demolished Godmanchester Station and St Ives.
+To the North and East of the town are West and Eastside Common (SSSI) and Godmanchester Nature Reserve.
+These commons are intersected by The Ouse Valley Way and Pathfinder Way long-distance footpaths and the route of a disused railway, which connected the demolished Godmanchester Station and St Ives.

-South of the town centre are the headquarters and a large operational shelter of veterinary/rescue charity Wood Green Animal Shelters.
+South of the town centre are the headquarters and a large operational shelter of the veterinary/rescue charity Wood Green Animal Shelters.

-A number of small businesses, plus DHL and Coop warehouses are situated on the southern edge of the town, on Chord Business park, Roman Way Industrial Estate and Cardinal Business Park.
+A number of small businesses, DHL and Coop warehouses are situated on the southern edge of the town, on Chord Business park, Roman Way Industrial Estate and Cardinal Business Park.

 Original historical documents relating to Godmanchester, including the original church parish registers, local government records, maps, photographs and the surviving borough charters, are held by Cambridgeshire Archives and Local Studies at the County Record Office, Huntingdon.